Fitness Testing

 equipment required: measuring tape to mark out the track distances, stopwatch, chairs positioned for resting.

-description / procedure: The walking course is laid out in a 50 yard (45.72m) rectangular area (dimensions 45 x 5 yards), with cones placed at regular intervals to indicate distance walked.
+procedure: The walking course is laid out in a 50 yard (45.72m) rectangular area (dimensions 45 x 5 yards), with cones placed at regular intervals to indicate distance walked.
 The aim of this test is to walk as quickly as possible for six minutes to cover as much ground as possible.
-Subjects are set their own pace (a preliminary trail is useful to practice pacing), and are able to stop for a rest if they desire.
+Participants are set their own pace (a preliminary trail is useful to practice pacing), and are able to stop for a rest if they desire.

-- scoring: measure the distance walked in 6 minutes to the nearest meter.
+scoring: measure the distance walked in 6 minutes to the nearest meter.
 The following regression equations were determined by Jenkins et al. (2009).

 males: Walk Distance (meters) = 867 – (5.71 age, yrs) + (1.03 height, cm)